Benchmark of Benchmarks: Unpacking Influence and Code Repository Quality in LLM Safety Benchmarks: Which Factors Are Associated with Benchmark Adoption? (RQ2)

-\mypara{Quantitative Factors} We compute Spearman $\rho$ between code quality metrics (including tool-based and repository maintenance metrics) and influence metrics (\autoref{figure:relationship_influence_code} of~\refappendix{section:supplementary_figures}).
-None of the influence metrics are observed to have a significant correlation with code quality indicators (\( p_\text{adjusted} > 0.05 \)), suggesting that \hybf{code following a higher coding standard is not necessarily linked to more citations.}
+\mypara{Code Quality Standards} We compute Spearman $\rho$ between code quality metrics (including tool-based and repository maintenance metrics) and adoption metrics (\autoref{figure:relationship_influence_code} of~\refappendix{section:supplementary_figures}).
+None of the adoption metrics are observed to have a significant correlation with code quality indicators (\( p_\text{adjusted} > 0.05 \)), suggesting that \hybf{code following a higher coding standard is not necessarily related to more citations.}

-In summary, our findings show that a paper's popularity is positively correlated with the availability of \hybf{runnable} code.
-Conversely, factors such as low tool-based evaluation scores and infrequent maintenance do not appear to be significant impediments to a paper's widespread adoption. {The academic community may prefer ``pragmatism'': researchers value functional code in benchmark papers but do not strongly consider the coding standards, quality, and maintenance.}
+In summary, our findings show that a paper's adoption is positively associated with the availability of \hybf{runnable} code.
+Conversely, factors such as low tool-based evaluation scores and infrequent maintenance do not appear to be significant impediments to a paper's widespread adoption.
+The academic community may prefer ``pragmatism'': researchers value functional code in benchmark papers but do not strongly consider coding standards, quality, and maintenance.